 - Selected speakers/co-presenters from member institutions will receive a discounted registration rate for the meeting.
 Speakers will not receive any royalties, honorarium, reimbursement of expenses, or other compensation from NACUBO in connection with the program.

 - The person listed as the primary contact for the proposal will be informed of the final decision.

 - All selected speakers will receive an official confirmation letter.
-Speakers must complete an agreement form in order to be confirmed for a session.
+Speakers must complete an agreement form and be from NACUBO member organizations in order to be confirmed for a session.

 - NACUBO reserves the right to revise presentation titles or edit the session description of selected presentations for NACUBO promotional and program publications.